Shirley Diaz

 Recent experience includes:

-• defending a multinational energy corporation in an FCPA investigation related to government contracts in Latin America; and
+- defending a multinational energy corporation in an FCPA investigation related to government contracts in Latin America

 Ms. Diaz also is deeply committed to pro bono work.
 She has been listed in the DC Bar Pro Bono High Honor Roll every year since her admission to the bar.
 Her pro bono experience includes assisting immigrants with their asylum applications, impact litigation challenging changes to immigration rules and a year-long secondment at Legal Aid where she represented low-income tenants in landlord-tenant court.

-Ms. Diaz is a member of the firm’s Latinx Affinity Network and serves as president of the Hispanic Bar Association of the District of Columbia.
-She also is a member of the DC Bar’s Diversity, Equity, Inclusion, and Accessibility Task Force.
+Ms. Diaz serves on the Board of Governors of the D.C.
+Bar and the Hispanic National Bar Association.
+She is also a past president of the Hispanic Bar Association of the District of Columbia.
 Before attending law school, she worked as an analyst at a global investment bank.

 Credentials